It is no secret or surprise to any of us – that the beauty industry produces HUGE amounts of waste and landfill.

 But landfill is only a small part of how we are damaging our environment – all in the name of beauty!

-There are currently major concerns re the effect of microbeads in our waterways, and the impact of chemical sunscreens on our coral reefs.
+There are currently major concerns regarding the effect of microbeads in our waterways and the impact of chemical sunscreens on our coral reefs.

 Then there are those of you reading this article thinking – yes – but I only use natural skincare – but are the contents of your bottle sustainably harvested?
 Or were they carelessly pillaged from our environment?
 Is your packaging recyclable?